syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### CellContextMenuOpening event

-This event occurs when the context menu opens in the SfCellGrid.
+This event occurs when the context menu opens in the Excel-like Grid.
 It receives an argument of type `CellContextMenuOpeningEventArgs` containing the following information about the event.

 <table>
 <tr>